 As a professional association, ICMA membership belongs to you as an individual, not your employing organization.
 Membership is not transferable.
-Your ICMA membership travels with you throughout your career advancements, between jobs, and into retirement.
+Your ICMA membership travels with you throughout your career and into retirement.

 Can I attach a resume in place of listing my employment history?

-Yes, you can attach your resume to your application instead of listing your employment history.
-Positions should be in reverse chronological order, starting with your current employer.
-Be sure to include start and end dates, including the year, month, and day for each position listed.
-These dates are used to determine eligibility for ICMA service awards and to ensure a complete and accurate listing in Who's Who, our online directory.
-You can also update your job history through your "My Account" of icma.org.
+Yes, positions should be in reverse chronological order, starting with your current employer.
+Include start and end dates, year, month, and day for each position listed.
+These dates determine voting and service award eligibility.
+Work history is used to ensure a complete and accurate listing in Who's Who, our online directory.
+You can update your job history by logging into your ICMA account on the website.

 Will my membership information be kept confidential?

-Each member’s professional and educational history, birth date, home telephone number, and partner’s name are published in the Who’s Who online directory.
-Any demographic statistics regarding ICMA members are published in aggregate form.
-You may opt to hide your birth date from public view.
+Each member’s professional and educational history and home telephone number are published in the Who’s Who online directory.
+Any demographic statistics regarding ICMA members are only published in aggregate form.
+You can opt to hide your birth date from public view.

 What is the significance of the ICMA Code of Ethics?